Opposite of FLOOD – 35 Antonyms With Sentence Examples

 Trickle The flood waters spread throughout the area.
 The tap was barely open, allowing only a small trickle of water.

-READ: Opposite of TRANSVERSE - 35 Antonyms With Sentence Examples
+READ: Opposite of GLOOM - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of FLOOD